 Note: All forms of identifications must be the originals, no copies may be accepted.

 Getting Paid FAQs

 A: UCSD Payroll can be either on a biweekly or monthly system, depending on your employment.
-Click here for a list of current, future, and past payroll calendars.
+See a list of current, future, and past payroll calendars.
 Due dates for paper time sheets will vary.
 Contact your supervisor or department timekeeper if you have any questions.

-A: In order to be paid, student workers in the student assistant series (STDT 2/3/4) must either enroll in direct deposit with a financial institution of their choice OR they will be enrolled to receive their wages via the Aline ADP pay card.
+A: In order to be paid, student workers in the student assistant series (STDT 2/3/4) must either enroll in direct deposit with a financial institution of their choice OR receive their wages via paper pay check.
 Please consult your department Human Resources for additional information.

 Payroll Deduction FAQs

 A: DCP is a qualified retirement plan and is the university equivalent to FICA.